 Expanded Non-Native Aquatic Species Management Plan

 The National Park Service (NPS) intends to prepare an Environmental Assessment (EA) under the provisions of the National Environmental Policy Act (NEPA) for an Expanded Non-native Aquatic Species Management Plan in Glen Canyon National Recreation Area and Grand Canyon National Park below the Glen Canyon Dam.
 Your participation is vital to the planning process.
-There are many ways to be involved, including attending one of the public scoping open houses or on-line webinars.
-You can submit electronic or written comments (see newsletter document for more information).
-The public scoping period has been extended an additional 3 weeks.
-All scoping comments must be received by January 5, 2017.

 In 2013, the NPS completed the Comprehensive Fish Management Plan (CFMP).
 The intent of that effort was to provide guidance for managing fish within the Colorado River and its tributaries from Glen Canyon Dam to Lake Mead.
 Since the completion of the CFMP and the 2016 Long Term Experimental and Management Plan (LTEMP) for Glen Canyon Dam operations, increases in potentially harmful non-native fish have been documented.
 This plan is intended to address this concern.
 The NPS is coordinating with the Bureau of Reclamation (Reclamation), the Arizona Game and Fish Department, the US Fish and Wildlife Service and several other federal and non-federal cooperating agencies and traditionally associated tribes on this project.